Partition of India

-The partition of India in 1947 was the division of British India (Note: British India consisted of those regions of the British Raj, or the British Indian Empire, which were directly administered by Britain; other regions, of nominal sovereignty, which were indirectly ruled by Britain, were called princely states.) into two independent dominion states, the Union of India and Dominion of Pakistan.
+The partition of India in 1947 was the division of British India (Note: British India consisted of the Presidencies and provinces of British India, those regions of the British Indian Empire which were directly administered by Britain; other regions, of nominal sovereignty, many of which were indirectly ruled by Britain, were called princely states.) into two independent dominion states, the Union of India and Dominion of Pakistan.
 The Union of India is today the Republic of India, and the Dominion of Pakistan is the Islamic Republic of Pakistan and the People's Republic of Bangladesh.
-The partition involved the division of two provinces, Bengal and the Punjab, based on district-wise non-Muslim (mostly Hindu and Sikh) or Muslim majorities.
+The partition involved the division of two provinces, Bengal and the Punjab, based on district-wide non-Muslim (mostly Hindu and Sikh) or Muslim majorities.
 It also involved the division of the British Indian Army, the Royal Indian Navy, the Indian Civil Service, the railways, and the central treasury, between the two new dominions.
-The partition was set forth in the Indian Independence Act 1947 and resulted in the dissolution of the British Raj, or Crown rule in India.
+The partition was set forth in the Indian Independence Act 1947 and resulted in the end of the British Raj, or Crown rule in India.
 The two self-governing countries of India and Pakistan legally came into existence at midnight on 14–15 August 1947.

+With the partition of British India and withdrawal of the British from the Indian subcontinent, the Indian Independence Act provided that the princely states were released from their subsidiary alliances and other obligations to the British, while the British withdrew from their obligations to the states, leaving the rulers to decide whether to accede to India or Pakistan or to remain independent outside both.
+Sardar Patel said in a speech in January 1948, "On the lapse of Paramountcy, every Indian State became a separate independent entity."
+The political integration of the princely states into the two new dominions was begun by many accessions in August 1947, but mostly it followed on later.
+Critically, the rulers of the states of Hyderabad, Jammu and Kashmir, and others, chose independence.